-Free curbside pickup options are now available three days a week by appointment.
+Free curbside pickup options are now available weekdays by appointment.
 If you are unable to come by for pickup, we can sometimes deliver for free to local addresses within a four mile radius of the museum.

-Click HERE for lists of great books about books, books for coping with crisis, books of world folktales and myths, and books for kids.
+Click HERE for lists of great books about books, books for coping with crisis, books of world folktales and mythology, and books for adults.